-On Thursday, the Cal State University San Bernardino Jazz Ensemble, an award-winning 19-piece Big Band with four singers, will perform a wide range of Big Band, Latin jazz, vocal jazz, blues and other styles.
-Between the CSUSB group’s two sets, the nationally renowned LA Jones Quartet featuring singer-bassist Adrianna Marie, will play blues-oriented jazz.
+On Thursday, the Cal State University San Bernardino Jazz Ensemble, an award-winning Big Band with a stunning vocalist, performed a wide range of Latin jazz, vocal jazz, blues, and of course Big Band.
+Between the CSUSB group’s two sets, the nationally renowned LA Jones Quartet featuring singer-bassist Adrianna Marie, played blues-oriented jazz.

-Friday at Tavern Bay will resound with Grammy Award-winning saxophonist Eric Marienthal and his quartet featuring keyboardist Mitch Forman, bassist Andre Berry, and drummer Joel Taylor.
-This marks Marienthal’s Blue Jay Jazz Festival debut for Marienthal, who not only arrived a day early to conduct a Master Class at Rim of the World High School, he sat in with the Cal State Jazz Ensemble for its entire Thursday night set.
+On Friday evening, Tavern Bay resounded with Grammy Award-winning saxophonist Eric Marienthal and his quartet featuring keyboardist Mitch Forman, bassist Andre Berry, and drummer Joel Taylor.
+This marked the Blue Jay Jazz Festival debut for Marienthal, who not only arrived a day early to conduct a Master Class at Rim of the World High School, he sat in with the Cal State Jazz Ensemble for its entire Thursday night set.

 Two-time Grammy Award-winner Eric Marienthal began his professional career with famed New Orleans trumpeter Al Hirt before joining the Chick Corea Elektric Band.
 The six CDs he recorded with that historic jazz-fusion group brought him two of his seven Grammy Award nominations.
 He has had nine songs on the National Contemporary Jazz Radio Top Ten, including three at #1.